-This may be the case because there is such a strong emphasis on creating more keyword-relevant text in order to increase rankings and encourage visitors along the path to a purchase.
-Text content is indeed an integral part of any brand-building and marketing strategy, but it should not overshadow the value of visually-rich media in an internet marketing plan.
+This may be the case because there is such a strong emphasis on creating more keyword-relevant text in order to increase rankings and encourage visitors along the path to purchase.
+Text content is indeed an integral part of any brand-building and marketing strategy, but it should not overshadow the value of visually rich media in an internet marketing plan.

 And while marketing video offers an appeal that many companies are utilizing on their websites, social pages, and other places online, they are still neglecting the value of images.
 Images can be a powerful way to gain attention and interest, and they should be included on virtually every page of a website as well as in other branded content online.

 Most companies know to feature images on the homepage of their website or as part of the header as well as product listings.
 Often, far fewer if any are added to the landing pages or other parts of the site where text is heavily featured.

 This can be a mistake.
 Images help break up the text, balance the flow of information, and drive home concepts and ideas communicated throughout the page.

 Images can be used for branding and to catch the attention of visitors.
 Graphics and other types of images can be used to illustrate concepts that might be cumbersome to explain with text, such as how a product is measured or how a service is carried out in a certain sequence.